MarketSquare/robotframework-robocop/README.md

 [Watch our talk](https://robocon.io/#how-to-avoid-jail-for-nasty-code)
-from RoboCon 2021 about Robocop and [Robotidy](https://github.com/MarketSquare/robotframework-tidy) and learn more about these cool tools! 🤖
+from RoboCon 2021 about Robocop and [Robotidy](https://github.com/MarketSquare/robotframework-tidy) and learn more about these cool tools! :robot:

 [![Robocop & Robotidy presentation at RoboCon 2021](http://img.youtube.com/vi/vZoyi2ObM8E/0.jpg)](https://youtu.be/vZoyi2ObM8E "Robocop & Robotidy presentation at RoboCon 2021")